brentoboy/yi-jing/Hexagram-30.md

 ### My Comments on Line 6
-um, not sure what this has to do with Lasting-Light\
+um, not sure what this has to do with celestial-light\
 the "king" is theoretically divinely appointed\
 its his job to maintain peace, order, and stuff\
 so he dispatches troops to squash a rebellion\